tc39/proposal-shadowrealm/explainer.md

 This alternative was discarded for two main reasons:

 1. There are existing mechanism to achieve this today in both browsers, and nodejs.
-E.g.: cross domain iframes, workers, etc. They seem to be good enough when asynchronous communication is sufficient to implement the feature.
+E.g.: cross-origin iframes, workers, etc. They seem to be good enough when asynchronous communication is sufficient to implement the feature.
-2. Asynchronous communication is a deal-breaker for many use-cases, specially when security is __not__ an issue, and sometimes it just added complexity for cases where a same-process Realm is sufficient.
+2. Asynchronous communication is a deal-breaker for many use-cases, specifically when security is __not__ an issue, and sometimes it just added complexity for cases where a same-process Realm is sufficient.

-E.g. Google AMP run in a cross domain iframe, and just want more control about what code they executed in that cross domain application.
+E.g. Google AMP run in a cross-origin iframe, and just want more control about what code they executed in that cross-origin application.

-There are some identified challenges explained within the current use cases for ShadowRealms such as the [WorkerDOM Virtualization challenge for Google AMP](#DOMVirtualization) and the current use of [JSDOM and Node VM modules](#JSDOMvmModules) that would be better placed using an interoperable ShadowRealm API as presented by this proposal.
+There are some identified challenges explained within the current use cases for a ShadowRealm such as the [WorkerDOM Virtualization challenge for Google AMP](#DOMVirtualization) and the current use of [JSDOM and Node VM modules](#JSDOMvmModules) that would be better placed using an interoperable ShadowRealm API as presented by this proposal.

+## <a name='Security'></a>Security

+It is useful to look at this from the lenses of [the taxonomy of security essay](https://agoric.com/blog/all/taxonomy-of-security-issues/), which formalizes a framework to explain security and modularity issues in various systems.

+Based on the essay linked above, we can say that the ShadowRealm proposal provides a very limited protection:

+> ✅ integrity ⛔️ availability ⚠️ confidentiality

+### ✅ <a name='Integrity'></a>Integrity

+This proposal can be a good complement to integrity mechanisms by providing ways to evaluate code across different object graphs (different global objects) while maintaining the integrity of both realms.
+The integrity guarantee of the ShadowRealm API only extends to code that might inadvertently step on each other's feet (e.g. writing to the same global variable).

+A concrete example of this is the Google's AMP current mechanism:

+* Google News App creates multiples sub-apps that can be presented to the user.
+* Each sub-app runs in a cross-origin iframe (communicating with the main app via post-message).
+* Each vendor (one per app) can attempt to enhance their sub-app that display their content by executing their code in a ShadowRealm that provide access to a well defined set of APIs to preserve the integrity of the sub-app.

+### ⛔️ <a name='Availability'></a>Availability Protection

+A ShadowRealm shares the same process with its incubator Realm.
+While direct cross-realm object access is prevented via the callable boundary, the ShadowRealm API was design to share a heap and thus a process.
+This is what allows the synchronous communication between the incubator realm and the ShadowRealm instance.
+This means all those resources are shared, preventing the ShadowRealm or the incubator realm from providing any guarantees in terms of liveness or progress.
+In other words, code running in a ShadowRealm can produce resource exhaustion, or excessive allocation of memory that can prevent the incubator realm from proceeding.

+A concrete example of this is plugin system to implement heavy matrix computations:

+* Each plugin can receive that, and carry on computation task.
+* The task to compute can be implemented in an asynchronous manner due to the nature of the computation.
+* The main UI thread will remain block during the heavy computation even though the result is expected to be produced asynchronously.

+### ⚠️ <a name='Confidentiality'></a>Confidentiality Protection

+Confidentiality, also known as Information Hiding or Secrecy, cannot be fully guaranteed by the ShadowRealm API.
+On the Web, two good examples of confidentiality violations are fingerprinting, and privacy violations.

+To provide Confidentiality, no one can infer information they are not supposed to know.
+The most pernicious threats to confidentiality are side channels like Meltdown and [Spectre](https://leaky.page/), where code running inside a ShadowRealm can infer another realm’s secrets from timing differences.
+The APIs available in a ShadowRealm may also be used to infer information about the environment of the user, which is commonly known as fingerprinting.

+The ShadowRealm API can however be used as a building block towards providing confidentiality protections, for example when combined with inescapable mechanisms that prevent the measurement of duration, and remove fingerprinting surfaces.

 ## <a name='UseCases'></a>Use Cases